G-symmetric spectra, semistability and the multiplicative norm: Naive homotopy groups, -semistability and the action of

 We are not yet done because we have not shown anything about the homotopy groups at elements of $(\Omega^{\U}sh^{\U}X)(M)^H$ which lie in other components.
-For this we use that there is a group-like $H$-space structure on $(\Omega^{\U}sh^{\U}X)(M)^H$ and $(\Omega^N (\Omega^{\U}sh^{\U}X)(M\sqcup N))^H$ for which $\widetilde{\sigma}_M^N$ is a homomorphism, obtained in the following way: We take some $n\in \N$ such that $M_n$ is not the empty set.
+For this we take some $n\in \N$ such that $M_n$ is not the empty set.
 Then $(\Omega^{\U}sh^{\U}X)$ is $G$-homotopy equivalent to the mapping telescope only taken over the terms $\Omega^{M_i}sh^{M_i} X$ for $i\geq n$.
 From $n$ on all the maps in the system are of the form $\Omega^{M_i}f_i$ for some map $f_i$, in particular all the maps are loop maps with respect to $M_n$.
-Since taking a loop space commutes with mapping telescopes up to weak equivalence, we obtain that $\Omega^{\U}sh^{\U}X$ is $G^{\U}$-level equivalent to $\Omega$ of some spectrum, so since $\R[M_n]$ contains a trivial summand, the levels obtain a group-like $H$-space structure.
-Because the adjoint structure maps of the loops of a spectrum are given by the loops of the adjoint structure maps, we see that $\widetilde{\sigma}_M^N$ is a homomorphism with respect to these $H$-space structures and so it is a genuine $H$-equivalence. \end{proof} Together with Lemma \ref{lem:omegasemi} and Corollary \ref{cor:semipiiso} this gives: \begin{Cor} A $G$-symmetric spectrum allows a $\upi_*^{\U}$-isomorphism to a $G^{\U}\Omega$-spectrum if and only if it is $G^{\U}$-semistable. \end{Cor} For convenience we collect the various results on equivariant semistability in one statement: \begin{Theorem}[Semistability] The naive equivariant homotopy groups of a $G$-symmetric spectrum carry a natural additive action of the monoid of $G$-equivariant injective self-maps of the $G$-set universe $\U$, compatible with the $G^{\U}$-Mackey functor structure.
-A $G$-symmetric spectrum allows a $\upi_*^{\U}$-isomorphism to a $G^{\U}\Omega$-spectrum if and only if this action is trivial.
-Furthermore, the class for which this is the case is closed under wedges, shifts along finite $G$-subsets of $\U$, cones, smash products (as long as one factor is also $G$-flat), $\map(A,-)$ for a finite based $G$-CW complex $A$, restriction to a subgroup and both induction and coinduction from a subgroup.
-It contains all restrictions of $G$-orthogonal spectra (in particular, suspension spectra) and all $G$-symmetric spectra $X$ for which every naive homotopy group $\pi_n^{H,\U}X$ is finitely generated. \end{Theorem} \begin{proof} The action is constructed in Section \ref{sec:action} and Corollary \ref{cor:semicrit} proves that the triviality of this action is equivalent to the existence of a $\upi_*^{\U}$-isomorphism to a $G^{\U}\Omega$-spectrum.
-The class of such $G$-symmetric spectra is preserved under wedges as a consequence of Corollary \ref{cor:piwedge}, under shifts by Corollary \ref{cor:shiftsemi}, under cones by applying the five lemma to the operators $d^M$ and the long exact sequences of Proposition \ref{prop:exsym}, under smash products with one $G$-flat factor by Proposition \ref{prop:smashsemistable}, under $\map(A,-)$ for finite $A$ by Corollary \ref{cor:mapsemi}, under induction and coinduction from a subgroup by Lemma \ref{lem:wirth2} and the preceding discussion and under restriction to a subgroup by definition.
-It contains all $G$-orthogonal spectra, because these allow a $\upi_*^{\U}$-isomorphism to a $G^{\U}\Omega$-spectrum and all $G$-symmetric spectra with finitely generated naive homotopy groups by Corollary \ref{cor:semifinite}. \end{proof}
+Since $\Omega^{M_i}$ commutes with mapping telescopes up to weak equivalence, we obtain that $\Omega^{\U}sh^{\U}X$ is $G^{\U}$-level equivalent to $\Omega$ of some spectrum.
+So since $\R[M_n]$ contains a trivial summand, the levels obtain a group-like $H$-space structure and the adjoint structure map is an $H$-space homomorphism, which finishes the proof. \end{proof} Together with Lemma \ref{lem:omegasemi} and Corollary \ref{cor:semipiiso} this gives: \begin{Cor} A $G$-symmetric spectrum allows a $\upi_*^{\U}$-isomorphism to a $G^{\U}\Omega$-spectrum if and only if it is $G^{\U}$-semistable. \end{Cor}